 Degenerative disc disease

 Degenerative disc disease is when the spinal discs begin to dry out and deteriorate.
 The discs start to shrink and can tear, which leaves that segment with little or no cushioning.
-This can cause pain, as well as inflammation of the surrounding muscles and joints.
+This can cause pain and inflammation of the surrounding muscles and joints.
 Disc degeneration usually presents with low levels of consistent pain and occasional severe flare-ups.

-A chiropractor can utilize spinal manipulation to restore alignment, function, and mobility of the affected joint.
-Massages stretches and exercises will help alleviate the tension in the surrounding muscles along with strengthening them for better support.
+A chiropractor can utilize spinal manipulation to restore the affected joint’s alignment, function, and mobility.
+Massages, stretches, and exercises will help alleviate the tension in the surrounding muscles and strengthen them for better support.

 Nerve root pain

 Nerve root pain does not take place within the disc but is usually caused by a bulging or herniated disc.
-This condition can be called a slipped disc or pinched nerve, affect the nerves that are in close proximity to the neck and lower vertebrae.
+This condition can be called a slipped disc or pinched nerve, affecting the nerves close to the neck and lower vertebrae.

-The pain can lead to numbness, tingling, and weakness along the path of the nerve, and radiate out to the arms and legs.
+The pain can lead to numbness, tingling, and weakness along the nerve path and radiate to the arms and legs.
 A bulging disc is when the spinal disc progressively protrudes through a narrow opening.